UAH-NEOH/neoh-docker/README.md

 The `config.py` file contains the credentials information required for this app to work.
 To request data from NASA servers.
 It first needs to be authenticated by the Earthdata

-URS login (https://urs.earthdata.nasa.gov/) If you already have an account enter the username and password in the config.py file.
-Otherwise, Click Register on the Earthdata URS login page to get started.

 **Main.py** Python file contains the Fast API declaration.
 The user can find all the end-point declarations.
 Based on the API endpoint, handlers are called to process the user payload.
 The process will be passed down to `start_cloud_workflow.py`